 |Total Combined Credits||46|

 With this cardiovascular program, you will play a key role in keeping the body’s hardest-working muscle healthy.

 A cardiovascular technologist education will prepare you for a career performing invasive procedures on the heart.
 In cardiovascular technology jobs, you will work alongside cardiologists to perform diagnostic and therapeutic heart procedures.
 These include diagnostic catheterizations, stent placements and temporary pacemakers.

 PA College offers two ways to become an entry-level cardiovascular invasive specialist.
 Both of our programs offer hands-on experience right away, with access to advanced simulation learning.
 Work in small classes alongside experienced health care professionals to set yourself up for success.

 PA College cannot guarantee clinical rotations for students who have not received the COVID-19 vaccine.

 In addition to meeting general admission requirements, applicants must meet the following program-specific requirements:

-Students already holding an associate or baccalaureate degree, or will have met the degree requirements from their primary educational program upon completion of the certificate program, may apply for the 12- month academic certificate program on a space available basis.
+Students already holding an associate or baccalaureate degree, or who will have met the baccalaureate degree requirements from their primary educational program, may apply for the one-year academic certificate program on a space available basis.